-The Company's short-term investments as of January 31, 2015 consist of \$150,209 in certificates of deposit.
+The Company's short-term investments as of January 30, 2016 and January 31, 2015, consist of \$130,000 and \$150,209, respectively, in certificates of deposit.
 These short-term investments are carried at cost, which approximates fair value and are recorded in the Consolidated Balance Sheets in Short-term investments.
-The contractual maturity of the Company's investments was less than twelve months at January 31, 2015.
+The contractual maturity of the Company's investments was less than twelve months at January 30, 2016.